ontolex/morph/index.md

 **morph:WordFormationRule** represents the formal operation applied to a base form of a source LexicalEntry to obtain another, target LexicalEntry .

 </div>

+Word formation rules can also be related to the word formation relations existing between the lexical entries involved through the property `morph:wordFormationRule`.

 <div class="entity">